gaurajjadhav/Static-Website-with-GitHub/README.md

 # GitHub Pages Static Website

-This repository contains a simple static HTML website created as part of **Task 6** of the DevOps Internship program.

 The goal is to learn how to host a static website for free using **GitHub Pages**.

 ---